Riding your bike is a wonderful thing, but discomfort as a result of a sub-par bike fit or setup will totally undermine your enjoyment.

 Finally, your saddle angle needs to be right, so that you’re not continually slipping forward or backward as you ride and needing to haul yourself back into the centre of your saddle.

 With clipless pedal cleats limiting how much you can move your feet around as you ride, if you’ve got it wrong this can be reflected in aches and pains in muscles and joints right up the legs.

-It’s also worth bearing in mind that whether you ride a 44cm or a 64cm frame, all bikes of the same model have the same-width bottom bracket.
-That’s not going to give the best stance width for everyone across that size spectrum.
+It’s also worth bearing in mind that whether you ride a small 44cm or a large 64cm frame, all bikes of the same model have the same-width bottom bracket.
+That’s not going to give the best stance width (how far apart your feet are) for everyone across that size spectrum.

 There are only two ways to increase your stance width: fit your cleats further inboard or look for pedals with longer spindles.

 Shimano Ultegra and Dura-Ace pedals, for example, give you the option of a 4mm longer road pedal axle.

 Speedplay pedals also used to give you axle length options, but has now standardised on one length, although there’s lots of lateral adjustability in its cleat positioning.